Ajmalbabayaga/bigdata_project/README.md

 ![3 insert tble2018](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/5d16b588-5573-4d91-a959-db6b62459217)

-   c)  Using the group by and order by functions in Hive, the top 10 states with the highest number of cases recorded for three years[2016,2017,2018] are filtered, and this result is loaded into a table.
+   c)  Using the 'group by' and 'order by' functions in Hive, the top 10 states with the highest number of recorded cases, the most persons escaped, and the highest number of rape victims for the three years (2016, 2017, 2018) are filtered, and the results are loaded into a table.

-   * 2016,2017,2018 Total number of cases
+   * Total number of cases in three years(2016,2017,2018)

 ![1 create 3 table 2016](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/1d812e58-673d-4acb-8c13-a69f8b004c1a)
 ![1 3 table insert](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/78a093f3-8198-4577-ab2a-48f361f58241)